-The mountain that Thomas Jefferson named Montalto is a part of the Carters Mountain range, and is today sometimes known as Brown's Mountain.
-It is located about three miles southeast of Charlottesville and south/southwest of Monticello, being separated from that mountain by the "Thoroughfare Gap."
-The elevation is 1,278 feet and it rises 410 feet above Monticello.
+The mountain that Thomas Jefferson named Montalto is a part of the Carters Mountain range,1 and is today sometimes known as Brown's Mountain.
+It is located about three miles southeast of Charlottesville and south-southwest of Monticello, being separated from that mountain by the "Thoroughfare Gap."
+Montalto's elevation is 1,278 feet and it rises 410 feet above Monticello.

-In 1905, the land was purchased by James Addison Patterson, who began construction of the house and barns which currently stand on the mountaintop, and are based on designs attributed to architect Charles Barton Keen (1868-1931).
-The house was named "Repose”, and upon Patterson's death in 1931, was bequeathed to the Martha Jefferson Hospital, who rented portions of it out.3
+In 1905, the land was purchased by James Addison Patterson, who began construction of the house and barns that currently stand on the mountaintop and are based on designs attributed to architect Charles Barton Keen (1868-1931).
+The house was named "Repose" and, upon Patterson's death in 1931, was bequeathed to Martha Jefferson Hospital, which rented portions of it out.3

-In 1950, the property was purchased by Lois and Nelson Brown, for whom it was nameed for many years.
-The Brown family renovated the house and made minor additions.
-In the 1950s, the Browns operated a gift shop out of the barn, until it burned in 1959.
-After that time, the remaining barns were rented as apartments.
-In the early 1970s, the Browns sold the property, which is today owned by the Thomas Jefferson Foundation and is once again called Montalto.
+In 1950, the property was purchased by Lois and Nelson Brown, for whom it was named for many years.
+The Brown family renovated the house and made minor additions.4 In the 1950s, the Browns operated a gift shop out of the barn, until it burned in 1959.
+After that time, the remaining barns were rented as apartments.5 In 1974, the Browns sold the property.
+The Thomas Jefferson Foundation acquired it in 2004, and it is once again called Montalto.

 1771.
-Jefferson took steps to acquire the mountain he would call High Mountain and Montalto.
-In exchange for legal services for Edward Carter (docking the entail of the Carter lands), Jefferson was to receive "as much of his nearest mountain as can be seen from mine, and 100 yds. beyond the lines of sight agreed before Capt.
-Burton."
+Jefferson took steps to acquire the mountain he would call High Mountain or Montalto.
+In exchange for legal services for Edward Carter (docking the entail of the Carter lands), Jefferson was to receive "as much of his nearest mountain as can be seen from mine, and 100 yds. beyond the line of sight agreed before Capt.
+Wm.
+Burton."6

 1776 September 15.
-Jefferson took a barometric reading on the summit of Montalto, in order to calculate its elevation.
+Jefferson took a barometric reading on the summit of Montalto, in order to calculate its elevation.7

 1778 November 5.
-Jefferson considered enclosing 400 acres of Montalto with a stone wall.
+Jefferson considered enclosing 400 acres of Montalto with a stone wall.9

 1770s, probably post November 1778.
 Jefferson prepared several designs for structures planned for the summit of Montalto: observation towers 100' high, a 200' column.
-None were ever constructed.
+None was ever constructed.10

-c.
-1800.
-Jefferson planned improvements to Monticello and Montalto, to include bringing water from the Montalto spring by pipes or a cascade, converting Montalto to "park & riding grounds," and constructing a bridge between the two tracts over the Thoroughfare Gap road.
+ca. 1800.
+Jefferson planned improvements to Monticello and Montalto, to include bringing water from the Montalto spring by pipes or a cascade, converting Montalto to "park & riding grounds," and constructing a bridge between the two tracts over the Thoroughfare Gap road.12

 1815.
-Jefferson gave the above 101.25 acres to his granddaughter Anne Cary Bankhead.
-It became part of the Bankhead's farm, Carlton..
+Jefferson gave the above 101.25 acres to his eldest granddaughter, Anne Cary Bankhead.
+It became part of the Bankheads' farm, Carlton.14

 1826.
-Jefferson apparently owned Montalto at his death, when it became part of his estate administered by his grandson Thomas Jefferson Randolph.
+Jefferson apparently owned Montalto at his death, when it became part of his estate administered by his eldest grandson, Thomas Jefferson Randolph.